 In the mead vs. beer discussion, it’s best to start at the base.
 While some kinds of mead may remind you of beer, they couldn’t be further apart when it comes to the basic ingredients.
 There is a reason why mead is referred to as “honey-wine” and that’s because, you guessed it, it’s derived from honey.

 The most basic mead is nothing more than fermented honey.
 All the other flavors are from spices and other ingredients used to create a more dynamic flavor or to make a specific kind of mead.
 Beer, on the other hand, is derived from fermented barley.
-That is the core difference between mead vs. beer.
+Mead fermentation, caused by fermenting honey, is the core difference between mead vs. beer.
 From their base, they’re wildly different.
-Can’t get too much farther apart than honey and barley after all.
+Can’t get too much farther apart than honey mead and barley alcoholic drinks after all.

 Another major difference that people sometimes think is something mead and beer have in common is yeast.
 There are many different kinds of yeast and champagne, as well as wine, both have yeast as well.
 So, unless beer, mead, and wine are all the same thing, there must be differences in the yeast as well.
 It’s pretty easy to spot the kinds of yeast, they’re labeled for what they are used in.
-You’ll find ale yeast for beer, wine yeasts for wine, and champagne yeasts for champagne.
+You’ll find ale yeast for beer, wine yeasts for wine, and champagne yeasts for champagne; all of these being distinctinctly different alcooholic drinks.
 So, if you’re looking for how to make mead, pay extra special attention when buying yeast for the mixture.

 There are a lot of wineries and breweries popping up since the roll-back on homebrewing laws and so, you’ll find some meads and beers that cross over when it comes to ingredients.
 As a general rule of thumb, you won’t find grains in mead while you’ll find tons in beer.